Volvo XC60 Recharge hybrid boot space & seating

 There’s plenty of space inside the, as the XC60’s battery is stored in the spine of the car, where the driveshaft that supplies the rear wheels with power would usually go in a regular model.
 As the car was designed as a plug-in hybrid from the outset, there aren’t many drawbacks here.

 The boot space is smaller, at 598 litres with the seats up compared with 613 litres in a regular petrol or diesel XC60, while this rises to 1,395 litres in the Recharge if you fold the rear seats down, which nearly go flat.
 For reference, with the seats down a petrol or diesel XC60 has 1,410 litres of luggage space, so the gap is lessened.

 - 1VerdictThe Volvo XC60 Recharge hybrid combines petrol and electric power with plug-in capability to deliver economy and family-friendly practicality

-- 6Practicality & boot space - currently readingVolvo XC60 Recharge isn’t quite as practical as regular models, but there’s still enough space and versatility here for most families
+- 6Boot space, seating & practicality - currently readingVolvo XC60 plug-in hybrid isn't quite as practical as regular models, but there's still enough space and versatility here for most families

 - 7Reliability & safety ratingThe Volvo XC60 Recharge combines dependability of regular XC60 with Volvo's traditional focus on safety, so crash protection and reliability are impressive